 Humane educators are tasked with teaching members of the public how to interact with animals in a compassionate and considerate way.
 To accomplish this, humane educators develop and present educational programs to a wide variety of community groups, with audiences of varying ages and backgrounds.
 Educational content must be developed and adapted to accommodate a variety of age groups ranging from preschool children to career-minded adults.

-To present their information, humane educators may visit schools, summer camps, scout meetings, community businesses, college campuses, and many other locations when requested.
+To present information, humane educators may visit schools, summer camps, scout meetings, community businesses, college campuses, and many other locations.
 Humane educators may also bring live animals to participate as a part of the presentation where appropriate (if approved by the venue and if they meet therapy animal requirements).